albert-decatur/openaddress-ma-sources/README.md

 The LOC_ID field takes this form:
 M_<X>_<Y>(for meters), F_<X>_<Y> (for US Survey Feet) Feet are US Survey Feet, which are ~0.3048006096m.

+Note that towns in Dukes and Nantucket counties may be in Mass state plane islands rather than mainland.